8BitJonny/gh-get-current-pr/README.md

 # Github Action: Get current PR

-Simple Github Action for checking if the current commit belongs to a pull request and returning the full PR object if that is the case
+Test Simple Github Action for checking if the current commit belongs to a pull request and returning the full PR object if that is the case

 ## :thinking: Why?